The Gemini Lounge

 This "procedure" was nicknamed the "Gemini method" because most of the victims were murdered in an apartment at the back of the lounge.

-In the eyes of the DeMeo crew, it was a quick and easy way of making their enemies disappear without making too much of a mess.
+In the eyes of the DeMeo crew, it was a quick and easy way to make their enemies disappear without making too much of a mess.

 Sending the remains to the landfill on Fountain Avenue also complicated matters for the authorities, as tons of garbage were dumped there on a daily basis.